Samic8/samdawson.dev/src/posts/magic-numbers.md

 This is the components we will be building, a custom select since we decided not to go with the browser default.
 We have opened up our design tool of choice and started doing some measurements.
 ![Measuring Distances](./magic-numbers.png)

-Here is some HTML that we will be working with
+Here is some HTML that we will be working with.

 ```html
 <div class="select-group">